 What has changed?

-The changes occurred in terms of accounting for incoming VAT, i.e. when purchasing services.
+The changes occurred in terms of accounting for incoming VAT on services rendered outside of Russia.
 Starting from the 3rd quarter, instead of taking into account the amounts of input VAT in the profit tax expenses, it will be possible to accept them for deduction.
-In cases with large volumes of these service purchases, it can be profitable and worth the additional attention to the documentation.
+In cases with large volumes of input VAT on these services, it can be profitable and worth the additional attention to the documentation.

 How will this affect your company?

-In this regard, we recommend analyzing the sufficiency of documentation, as well as preparing for desk audits, which are almost a certainty for VAT refunds in practice.
+In this regard, we recommend Russian taxpayers analyzing the sufficiency of documentation, as well as preparing for desk audits, which are almost a certainty for VAT refunds in practice.

 How can SCHNEIDER GROUP help?